 The first obstacle to managing PCOS is understanding the various symptoms and receiving a diagnosis.
 PCOS can come with a wide array of symptoms:

-These symptoms can be caused by other conditions and everyone with PCOS experience the same symptoms, so it can be extremely difficult to get a diagnosis.
-The best thing for someone who’s exhibiting some of these symptoms is to talk to their doctor.
-The biggest challenge is, many people don’t ask because they don’t know what PCOS is.
+These symptoms can be caused by other conditions and everyone with PCOS doesn’t experience the same symptoms, so it can be extremely difficult to get a diagnosis.
+The best thing for someone who’s exhibiting some of these symptoms is to talk to their doctor, but this can be challenging, as many people don’t know what PCOS is.

-This is why awareness about PCOS is so crucial.
+That’s why awareness about PCOS is so crucial.
 September is PCOS Awareness Month, and to help spread awareness we have created a special three-part series featuring PCOS experts, health specialists, and a fertility patient who built her family despite her diagnosis.
-This episode features Dr. Kimberly Thompson, from IVFMD, who breaks down everything you need to know about PCOS and Sasha Ottey, founder of PCOS Challenge, the National Polycystic Ovary Syndrome Association.
+This episode features Dr. Stephanie Thompson, from IVFMD, who breaks down everything you need to know about PCOS, and Sasha Ottey, founder of PCOS Challenge, the National Polycystic Ovary Syndrome Association.

 Dr. Thompson will walk us through what PCOS is, what it means for fertility, and how to help women with PCOS build the family of their dreams.
 Sasha will share her personal experience with PCOS, how she was diagnosed, and how she started the PCOS Challenge.
 We’ll learn about PCOS Challenge’s mission, gain an understanding of how to contribute to PCOS Challenge, and hear about some exciting upcoming events like the Rise to the Challenge Gala.

-This episode is hosted by Julie Hunt, self-described “proud PCOS cyster, “and Manager of Business Development at Progyny.
+Host: Julie Hunt, Manager of Business Development at Progyny

 Have a question, comment, or want to share your story?
 Email us at firstname.lastname@example.org.